Olov Ternström

+Early life

+Ternström was born on 1 February 1927 in Lund, Sweden, the son of accountant Arthur Ternström and Astrid (née Andersson).
+He gained a degree in economics at the Stockholm School of Economics in 1949 and received the title of civilekonom.

 Career

-Ternström was born in Lund, Sweden, the son of an accountant Arthur Ternström and his wife Astrid (née Andersson).
-He gained a degree in economics at the Stockholm School of Economics in 1949 and received the title of civilekonom.
-He served in the Swedish General Export Association (Sveriges allmänna exportförening) from 1948 to 1957 before becoming an attaché at the Ministry for Foreign Affairs in 1957.
-Ternström served in Washington, D.C. in 1958, was the secretary at the Foreign Ministry in 1961 and director at the Upplysningsberedningen in 1961 which was a coordinating committee for overseas information.
+Ternström worked in the Swedish General Export Association (Sveriges allmänna exportförening) from 1948 to 1957 before becoming an attaché at the Ministry for Foreign Affairs in 1957.
+Ternström served in Washington, D.C. in 1958, was the secretary at the Foreign Ministry in 1961 and director at the Council for Swedish Information Abroad (Upplysningsberedningen) in 1961 which was a coordinating committee for overseas information.
 He was then consul in Hong Kong in 1964, press counsellor in London in 1967 and trade counsellor there in 1971.
 Ternström was deputy head of the Administration Department at the Foreign Ministry in 1973.
-He was ambassador in Tunis in 1976 and served in the Swedish UN delegation in New York City in 1978.
+He was ambassador in Tunis in 1976 and served in the Swedish United Nations delegation in New York City in 1978.
 Ternström was ambassador in Cairo and in Khartoum from 1981 to 1986.
 In 1981, while Ternström was ambassador in Egypt, he escaped unhurt after the Egyptian President Anwar Sadat was assassinated.
 He ended his diplomatic career by being ambassador in Bangkok from 1986 to 1992.
+During this time, he held dual accreditations to Rangoon and Vientiane.

+Ternström worked as a special adviser to Oxfam from 1993 to 1994 and correspondent for Svenska Dagbladet from 1994.

 Personal life

 Ternström was married twice.
-In 1955 he married Margareta Röningberg, the daughter of school teacher Erik Röningberg and sculptress Ingrid (née Geijer).
+In 1955 he married Margareta Röningberg, the daughter of school teacher Erik Röningberg and sculptor Ingrid (née Geijer).
 In 1983 Ternström married Myrtle Langham.
-Ternström was towards the end of his life a resident of Cheltenham, England.
-Ternström died on 22 July 2001 and was buried at Bromma Cemetery.
+Towards the end of his life Ternström was a resident of Cheltenham, England.

+Death

+Ternström died on 14 July 2001 in Cheltenham, England.
+On 28 March 2002, he was interred in Bromma Cemetery in Stockholm.